-- Douglas International has dedicated staff available through phone, video-chat, email that has been enhanced to prepare for international student support during COVID 19.
-This staff includes: - Front-line Advising professionals - Student-Helping-Student Co-op students providing online tech support

-- Student Assistants and Student Volunteers working as mentors to newly arriving international students. - The optional student mentor program (digital) provides 1:1 peer social contact as well as support navigating the Douglas College and BC information systems as needed.
-Mentors are trained to escalate concerns to their supervisor for resolution or referral to other Douglas College services such as Student Success Advising, Counselling, or Financial Aid. - Douglas College established an emergency financial aid fund of over \$600,000 for domestic and international students, which is available to support students who face unexpected hardship due to pandemic related causes.
+- O Douglas International has dedicated staff available through phone, video-chat, email that has been enhanced to prepare for international student support during COVID 19. - The student mentor program provides 1:1 peer social contact as well as support navigating the Douglas College and BC information systems as needed.
+Mentors are trained to escalate concerns to their supervisor for resolution or referral to other Douglas College services such as Student Success Advising, Counselling, or Financial Aid. - Douglas College established an emergency financial aid fund of over \$600,000 for domestic and international students, which is available to support students who face unexpected hardship due to pandemic related causes. - Students-helping-students program provides 1:1 IT support through a Co-operative education program in partnership with our Centre for Education and Information Technology.
+Additional resources have enhanced services to allow for 7AM-9PM availability for students while online education is required.